premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2014-06-29-what-if-there-is-god.md

 ### Why should I believe in rebirth?

 Birth, Death & Rebirth is a personal experience.
-You cannot communicate with a person, while he is going through these process.
+You cannot communicate with a person, while he is going through this process.
 You can, of course, die to experience death and rebirth.
 But, you will not remember anything when you are born again.
 There is no need for you to believe.
 If you believe this, you will accelerate your learning.

 ### If God exists, Why are there wars & famine?

 That was not God's intention.
-That's something that we, humans manifested with the powers given to us.
-Do you think, that humans cannot stop these by any means?
+That's something that we humans manifested with the powers given to us.
+Do you think that humans cannot stop these by any means?

 ### I understand, Why can't God help us a little?